 HOME funds are awarded through a competitive application process to cities, counties and non-profit organizations outside local participating jurisdictions.
 Local participating jurisdictions (Local PJs) are those local governments in Tennessee that receive HOME funds directly from the Department of Housing and Urban Development (HUD).
 The Local PJs are Clarksville, Chattanooga, Jackson, Knoxville, Memphis, Nashville-Davidson County, Knox County, Shelby County, and the Northeast Tennessee/Virginia Consortium (the cities of Bristol, Kingsport, Johnson City, Bluff City, Sullivan County, and Washington County, excluding the Town of Jonesborough).
 Non-profit organizations located in a local participating jurisdiction may apply for projects located outside the local participating jurisdictions.

-An applicant must apply for at least \$100,000 and may apply for a maximum HOME grant of \$500,000 for funding under Urban or Rural Matrices.
-There is a \$750,000 limit on the amount of HOME funds that can be awarded in any one county.
+An applicant must apply for at least \$100,000 and may apply for a maximum HOME grant of \$750,000.
+There is a \$1,000,000 limit on the amount of HOME funds that can be awarded in any one county.